 She looks mildly concerned, but closes the door.

-After a couple minutes on the toilet, I realize the urge to poo is gone.
+After a few more seconds on the toilet, I realize the urge to poo is gone.
 But when I stand up, it comes back WITH A VENGEANCE.

 So I do the only thing I can think of: I hover.
 And I give a little push.